ibnishak/widdly/README.md

 ## Changing the storage engine

-Currently the only way to chnage the storage engine is to chnage line 40 in main.go to import a different storage engine and re-build the default is sqlite but you can also use:
+Currently the only way to change the storage engine is to change line 40 in main.go to import a different storage engine and re-build.
+The default is sqlite but you can also use:

 - _ "./store/flatfile"
 - _ "./store/sqlite"
-_ "./store/bolt"
+- _ "./store/bolt"

 ## Similar projects